norswap/skelex/doc/README.md

 Skelex to go much faster through internal optimization and/or slight interface changes, but that is not a priority right now.

-I do not know of any other libraries combining these specificities.
+I do not know of any other libraries combining Skelex' three specificities.
 Finding libraries that perform regex matching on objects is hard enough, but there is at least one called [openregex].

 There might be full-blown [CFG] or [PEG] parsers that can offer (some of) the same capabilities, but